Set up Nginx Proxy Manager on AlmaLinux 8: Best Setup

 mkdir {data,letsencrypt}

-Now use the command below to create and open the docker-compose.yml file, here we use vi editor:
+Now use the command below to create and open the docker-compose.yml file.
+You can use your desired text editor, like the Vi Editor or Nano Editor, to create it:

 Add the following content to the file: